kleniu/SwiftDictionary/README.md

 ```

 ### 1.1.
 Read-Only Computed Properties
 A computed property with a getter but **no setter** is known as a read-only computed property.
+You can simplify the declaration of a read-only computed property by removing the get keyword and its braces.
 ```
 struct MyStruct {
     var description: String {